 The basic method is to whip up some cream, sandwich it up with some biscuits, and add some form of raspberry along the way.
 You then leave the cake for six hours in the refrigerator to set.
 During this time the cream will soften the biscuits, turning the whole thing into a cake.

-The recipe below calls for raspberry jam, fresh raspberries, Chambord (raspberry liqueur), raspberry chocolate and frozen raspberries.
-I always use fresh raspberries as decoration because I just don’t feel like it’s a proper chocolate ripple cake without them, but the other raspberry elements are optional.
+The recipe below calls for raspberry jam, raspberries, Chambord (raspberry liqueur) and chocolate.
+I always use raspberries as decoration because I just don’t feel like it’s a proper chocolate ripple cake without them, but the other raspberry elements are optional.
 If I don’t already have them on hand I just leave them out.
 The cake is still a crowd pleaser without them.